Sir Charles Edmund Nugent

 Nugent was promoted to the rank of commander on 26 May 1778, even though his lieutenancy had never been confirmed by the Admiralty, and he was posted to the Pomona 28 on 2 May 1779.
 Remaining on the Jamaican station he served in the Omoa campaign from 19 September-19 October under the orders of Captain John Luttrell.
 Prior to the commencement of that expedition he was dispatched to St George’s Key in the Bay of Honduras aboard the schooner Racehorse to procure pilots for the assault, but following a skirmish with some Spanish gunboats was taken prisoner, handcuffed, stripped, threatened with execution and thrown into a dungeon.
 On the following day the Pomona arrived after being sought out by the Racehorse, whereupon the Spanish scattered and Nugent and the crew of the schooner’s boat were able to make good their escape.

 The Pomona fell in with Captain Hon.
-William Cornwallis’s squadron which had a running engagement with a superior French force in the Windward Passage on 20-22 March 1780, although the French eventually shied away from an engagement, and Nugent remained on the Jamaican station until 1782 when he returned home with Rear-Admiral Sir Peter Parker aboard the Sandwich 90.
+William Cornwallis’s squadron which had a running engagement with a superior French force in the Windward Passage on 20-22 March 1780, although the French eventually shied away from an engagement, and with his command surviving the Great Hurricanes of October with the loss of just her mizzen mast Nugent remained on the Jamaican station until 1782 when he returned home with Rear-Admiral Sir Peter Parker aboard the Sandwich 90.
 In 1784 he was elected M.P for Buckingham, and he sat in the interest of the government until 1790 when he was obliged to resign his seat to his elder brother on account of his ill-health.

 At the start of the French Revolutionary War Nugent was appointed to commission the new Veteran 64, taking part in the Channel fleet cruises of 14 July- 10 August and October-December 1793, including the chase of Rear-Admiral Vanstabel’s squadron on 18 November.
 His command then formed part of Vice-Admiral Sir John Jervis’ expedition to the West Indies from 10 January 1794 where Nugent spent some time ashore in command of naval battalions at the reductions of Martinique, St Lucia and Guadeloupe, and also led a division of boats in the attack on Fort Louis where he was one of the first to scale the ramparts.
 He returned home with despatches following the capture of Guadeloupe, arriving on 25 May 1794.